<img src="https://www.astute-7-visionary.com/808803.png" style="display:none;">

 First, your installation partner will look at the overall scope of your project.
 Are you installing a single point-of-purchase display in one store, or are you executing a nationwide rollout of custom fixtures across 100 locations?
 The scale of the job is the biggest cost driver.
 A complex project involving intricate, custom-built pieces will naturally require more planning, time, and skill than installing standard shelving.
 At S-CUBE, we specialize in creating custom retail fixtures for national brands, so we understand how to manage the logistics of large-scale, multi-location projects to ensure everything runs smoothly and efficiently.

-Labor Costs and Location
+The Impact of Labor and Location on Price

 Labor is another significant part of your quote.
 This includes the number of installers needed, the estimated hours to complete the job, and prevailing wage rates, which can vary by state and even city.
 Travel time and expenses for the installation crew are also factored in if your stores are in different regions.
 Proper placement is key; a poorly planned installation can disrupt your store's flow and lead to extra labor costs for reinstallation or adjustments.
 This is where excellent project management becomes invaluable, ensuring the job is done right the first time to avoid unnecessary expenses and delays.

-Necessary Materials and Equipment
+Accounting for Materials and Equipment

 Finally, the quote will account for the materials and equipment needed for the installation itself.
 The type of fixtures you have determines what's required.
 For example, installing heavy-duty metal gondolas is a different process than mounting delicate acrylic displays.
 S-CUBE fabricates fixtures in a wide range of materials, including metal, wood, laminate, glass, and acrylic.
 Your quote will include the cost of any specialized tools, lifts, or hardware needed to assemble and secure these pieces safely.
 The design and engineering phase of your fixtures often dictates the installation requirements, so clarity on materials from the start helps create a more accurate quote.